SECTIONS

 Read More

-The USDA maintained its forecast for 2024-’25 corn use in ethanol production in its latest World Agricultural Supply and Demand Estimates report, released Nov.
-8. The agency increased its estimate for 2023-’24 corn use in ethanol.
+The USDA maintained its forecast for 2024-’25 corn use in ethanol in its latest World Agricultural Supply and Demand Estimates report, released March 11.
+The outlook for season-average corn price was also unchanged.

 Read More